-- Players should never argue with an umpire/referee.
+Players should never argue with an umpire/referee.
 A player is allowed to talk to the referee about a ruling and the referee will explain why the call was made.
 The referee has the right to take away these privileges.

-- Any on-going antagonistic behaviour towards the referees, bench or any other officials will be dealt with by technical foul and the player will be put under review for suspension.
+Any on-going antagonistic behaviour towards the referees, bench or any other officials will be dealt with by technical foul and the player will be put under review for suspension.

 - Immodest behaviour in victory or success, and manifestation of self-disgust at an error or failure is poor sportsmanship.
+Too much/too loud swearing can warrant a technical foul.